Art History

 • 4

-Students will examine firsthand great masterpieces from antiquity to the present in some of the top museums of New York City.
+Students will examine firsthand great masterpieces from antiquity to the present in some of the world’s top museums through guided tours from museum staff and course leaders.

 Summer Institute Faculty